Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 ## 1. Summary

 This API documentation provides information about pre-processing audio datasets which has a Stationary Noise in the background.
-The primary use case for this documentation is for cleaning large audio datasets for training on Deep Learning Machine learning models.
+The primary use case is for cleaning large audio datasets.
+These cleaned audio dataset can be used for training on Deep Learning Machine Learning models.

 <!-- **Car Voice Assistant.** The Voice Assistant device is placed on the dashboard of a car where the driver asks for route guidance to a destination.
 The Voice Assistant responds with a route map and voice guidance to the destination, while displaying the map on the device.